adithiv3/cs151-spring2026-project2/README.md

 3. Guest/Employee Menu
 ---
 Contributors:
-Adithi Vaishnavi Vuligonda, Aditya Nagpal, David Aguiniga, Thy Le
+Adithi Vuligonda, Aditya Nagpal, David Aguiniga, Thy Le
 ---
 Adithi's contribution - I worked on the Chargeable interface, Employee and Reservation classes, and the test cases for Employee, Reservation, and Guest classes.